stephanfowler/nft-surface/smart-contract/README.md

     }
 }
 ```
-Arbitary other properties can be added (e.g. `collection` ...) for the purpose of rendering or additional provenance mechanisms.

 IMPORTANT: IT IS UP TO YOU to specify tokenIds.
-The `3-prepare-catalog.js` script will help by disallowing tokenId duplicates within the `catalog.json` file, tokenId omissions, tokenId non-integers, and will set `status` approriately if the tokenId is already minted/burnt.
+The `3-prepare-catalog.js` script will help by disallowing tokenId duplicates within the `catalog.json` file, tokenId omissions, tokenId non-integers, and will set `status` appropriately if the tokenId is already minted/burnt.

-Added by the script:

-* `tokenURI`
+All `sourceImage` paths must be relative to `images` directory.
+Arbitrary other properties can be added (e.g. `collection` ...) for the purpose of rendering or additional provenance mechanisms.

+The following properties will be automatically added by the `catalog` Hardhat task:

+* `tokenURI` - ipfs://hash URI of the metadata uploaded to IPFS by the task
-* `metadata.image`, `metadata.width`, `metadata.width`, `webOptimizedImage` and `placeholderImage`; the first is the IPFS hash URI of `sourceImage` which is auomatically uploaded to IPFS.
+* `metadata.image` - ipfs://hash URI of the `sourceImage` file uploaded to IPFS by the task

-* If you specified `weiPrice`, then `signature` is added
+* `metadata.width` - the width of `sourceImage`
+* `metadata.height` - the height of `sourceImage`
+* `webOptimizedImage` - smaller low quality version of `sourceImage` for web display
+* `placeholderImage` - tiny blurred version of `sourceImage` for lazy image loading

+* `signature` - if `weiPrice` was specified, a signature is created which enables lazy minting an NFT at that price, having the accompanying `tokenId`, and `tokenURI`

-Example after script is run:
+Example NFT definition after script is run:
 ```
 {
     "tokenId": 603,